 Here is a nice visual from the site.
 Choose the Single Station Products and from there select the First/Last Dates.
 The calendar year should be 2021 and the Min temp should be 32.

 Next you will choose the station.
 You can put in your city, state or zip to pull up the stations that are closest to you.
-I do not have any stations close to my garden but I chose the Grass Valley 2 station for the closest one.
+I do not have any stations close to my garden but I chose the Grass Valley 2 station for the closest one to our offices.
 A map will pop up and you can zoom in to see the stations near you.
 Once you find one that you want to use, just click on the push pin icon to select the station and then click Go.
 The chart with the max/min temps will come up.
 Scroll to the bottom of the page and use the average values.

 Enter these dates into the Seed Planting Calculator and click the Calculate button.
 We have divided the guide to direct seeding or starting ahead indoors.
 You will get a range of dates to get started.